Chesham: Built environment and social geography

 The town had a population of 2,425 by 1841.
 This had increased to more to 9,000 by the end of the 19th century.
 As a consequence the centre of the town shifted to the east as shops, workshops and cottages sprung up along the High Street and Berkhampstead Road.
 In the period after the Second World War the town centre was progressively redeveloped.
 In the 1960s St Mary's Way was constructed, rerouting the A416 around the congested High Street which avoided the need to widen the street, conserved its character and allowed for its pedestrianisation during the 1990s.
-Industrial development became centred on two areas.
-At the southern end of the town at Waterside which was the site of the first mills and factories in the 18th and 19th centuries there is a mixture of original and newly constructed industrial units and at the northern end along the Asheridge Vale there is a further development of generally small commercial business units.
+Industrial development centred at the southern end of the town at Waterside and at the northern end along the Asheridge Vale.

 Compared to other towns in south Buckinghamshire, there are fewer detached and owner-occupied houses and a higher proportion of social rental accommodation.
-Expansion in housing has occurred in several phases mainly to the east of the old town where artisan's housing sprung up along Berkhamsted Road and subsequently along the many steep valley sides.
-Initially this development was as a consequence of the extension of the railway to the town in the 1880s, subsequently the promotion of Metroland during the 1920s and the electrification of the Metropolitan line in the 1960s.
+Expansion has been mainly to the east of the old town where artisan's housing sprung up along Berkhamsted Road and the many steep valley sides.
+This was spurred on by the extension of the railway to the town in the 1880s, subsequently the promotion of Metroland during the 1920s and electrification of the Metropolitan line in the 1960s.
 Pond Park estate was built in the 1930s.
-The population grew fast after the Second World War as workers followed employers who moved out from London.
-The population in 1951 was 11,500 leading to the building of the Chessmount and Hilltop estates by speculative developers in the 1950s and '60s.
-By 1971 the population had reached 20,000 since when it has only increased slightly.
-The growing popularity of the Chilterns as a place to live from the latter part of the 20th century onwards led to restrictions on housing and industrial development in the Chilterns Area of Outstanding Natural Beauty and has sustained the demand for further house building in the town.
-Today an increasing number of those in employment find work outside the town, commuting by car or train as well as an increasing number who are home or office-based using technology to make a living.
+The population grew fast after the Second World War as workers followed employers out from London.
+The population in 1951 was 11,500 leading to the building of the Chessmount and Hilltop estates by developers in the 1950s and 1960s.
+By 1971 the population reached 20,000, since when it has only increased slightly.

+The growing popularity of the Chilterns as a place to live from the mid-20th century led to restrictions on housing and industrial development in the Chilterns Area of Outstanding Natural Beauty and has sustained the demand for further housebuilding in the town.
+Today an increasing number of those in employment find work outside the town.